JudeNwagu/JudeNwagu/README.md

 I'm a certified Data Analyst with 4+ years of experience transforming raw data into actionable insights.
 From building executive dashboards to improving business processes and uncovering trends, I focus on solving real-world problems that drive measurable results.

-I specialize in Excel, SQL, Power BI, Tableau, and Python — and I’m currently transitioning into Data Engineering, expanding into modern data pipelines, cloud technologies, and scalable systems.
+I specialize in Excel, SQL, Power BI, Tableau, and Python.
+I’m currently transitioning into Data Engineering, expanding into modern data pipelines, cloud technologies, and scalable systems.

 I believe data is most powerful when it is **clear, actionable, and aligned with business goals.**